Introduction: The 2GB Hello World

 - **Pros**: Perfect for Go or Rust binaries that are statically compiled.

-- Cons: You literally have no shell.
-You cannot
+- **Cons**: You literally have no shell.
+You cannot `exec` into the container.

-Part 3: Multi-Stage Builds (The Magic Trick)
+## Multi-Stage Builds (The Magic Trick)

 This feature (introduced in Docker 17.05) changed the world.

-It allows you to use multiple FROM instructions in one file.
+It allows you to use multiple `FROM` instructions in one file.

-You can use a "Fat" image to build your app, and a "Tiny" image to run it.
+You can use a Fat image to build your app, and a Tiny image to run it.

-Scenario: A Java App (Spring Boot).
-You need Maven and the JDK to compile it.
 You only need the JRE (Java Runtime) to run it.

 # STAGE 1: The Builder (Fat)